VBayesLab/VBLabDocs/Model-Custom.md

 ## Define custom models as Matlab Class Objects
 {: #class-model}

-For complicated models, it is more efficient to define the models as Matlab classes.
-The model-specific information can be stored in classes' properties and methods.
-The following template is suggested to define the custom models as classes:
+For complicated models, it is more efficient to define the models as Matlab classes as the model-specific information can be conveniently stored in classes' properties and methods.
+The following template is the minimum requirement to define the custom models as Matlab classes:

 ```m
 classdef CustomModel